7 Essential Tips to Help Plan for Back-To-School

 Breakfast Burritos are also freezer-friendly and perfect when you want something warm and good-to-go on busy mornings.

-Keep fish sticks on hand in your freezer to instantly make Fish Sticks, Mayo, Mustard and Lettuce with Wonder® Non-GMO Project Verified 100% Whole Wheat toast.
+Keep fish sticks on hand in your freezer to instantly make Fish Sticks, Mayo, Mustard and Lettuce with Wonder® 100% Whole Wheat Bread.

 This easy-to-make kid-friendly recipe takes less than 20 minutes, giving you more time to prep the kids’ lunches for the next day, play or help with homework (or put your feet up!)
 Pairing with frozen fries is a fun way to serve up a fun take on fish and chips for dinner.

-Also good for the freezer: Wonder® white and 100% whole wheat breads, buns, English muffins and wraps are all freezable.
+Also good for the freezer: Wonder® products are all freezable.
 It’s good to have backup bread on hand so you can make one less trip to the grocery store and spend time with the family instead.

 6. Expect some bumps

 While some children may be excited to jump into new routines, in-class learning and a full schedule of playdates and afterschool fun, others may not.
 The noise, expectations and frenzy could be overwhelming for some, and might even create stress, especially if they are spending less time with mom or dad.
 The key, of course, is staying connected and talking about the changes and how everyone feels.
 If you can spend quality time with kids, listen and validate their feelings, they are more likely to accept the new normal and go with the flow.
 For older kids, talk to them about the transitions you are all experiencing and let them take the lead on problem-solving if they are feeling stressed or come up against difficulties.